 Is it legal to run a business from an apartment in NYC?

-The NYC Zoning Resolution refers to having a Home Office or Home Businesses operated form a house or apartment as “Home Occupations”.
-The code details certain restrictions that we will list and summarize below for operation a Home Business.
+The NYC Zoning Resolution refers to having a Home Office or Home Business operated from a house or apartment as a “Home Occupation.”
+The NYC Zoning Resolution details requirements and restrictions.

-According to the NYC Zoning Resolution the following criteria must be met in order to run a home based business or have a home office.
+According to the NYC Zoning Resolution, the following criteria must be met to run a home-based business.

 - The home must be primarily used as a home.
 The Business aspect “is clearly incidental to or secondary to the residential use.”